Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Introduction

 As an important application of our results, we study the problem of bandwidth and kernel function selection.
 Using our CLT, we first derive the optimal bandwidth and then the optimal kernel function (the one that minimizes the limiting variance) at the optimal rate.
-We {\Red then} show that the optimal kernel is a two-sided exponential or Laplace function $K(x)=\frac{1}{2}e^{-|x|}$.
-This fact justifies the necessity of developing the asymptotic theory for general kernels over the more widely used uniform kernels. {\Red Again, we emphasize that our work is critical because it calls into question the indiscriminate use of uniform one-sided kernels in the literature.
-If we were constrained to compactly supported kernels, a uniform kernel would be the best, but this is no longer the case if we allow kernels with unbounded support.
-Similarly, two-sided kernels will perform better than one-sided, even if compactly supported}.
+We {then} show that the optimal kernel is a two-sided exponential or Laplace function $K(x)=\frac{1}{2}e^{-|x|}$.
+This fact justifies the necessity of developing the asymptotic theory for general kernels {\Blue of unbounded support} over the more widely used uniform kernels.
+Again, we emphasize that our work is critical because it calls into question the indiscriminate use of uniform one-sided kernels in the literature.
+If we were constrained to compactly supported kernels {\Blue in the suboptimal asymptotic regime}, a uniform kernel would be the best, but this is no longer the case if we allow kernels with unbounded support {\Blue and/or consider an optimal convergence rate regime}.
+Similarly, two-sided kernels will perform better than one-sided, even if compactly supported.

 The implementation of the optimum bandwidth (at the optimum rate) is more challenging because it involves the vol vol and the spot volatility itself.
 Hence, to implement it we develop a new method, which iteratively estimates the spot volatility, the vol vol, and the optimal bandwidth.
 Using Monte Carlo simulation, we compare our estimator with the TSRSV estimator of \cite{zu2014estimating} and show a significant improved accuracy.
 We also illustrate the improvement achieved by the optimal exponential kernel and the calibrated optimal bandwidth via our iterative method.